 Our philosophy is clear: work is important and results do make a difference but ultimately personality and passion are just as significant.
 We prepare students not only for A Level success but for life at university, apprenticeships, work-related training or indeed a gap experience, as well as in the years beyond.

 Our state-of-the-art, fully-staffed study centre, cafe and modern lounge are all a part of this philosophy.

 Fostering personal development is a crucial component of life in the Sixth Form at BMS.
 We recognise that students are at a crossroads developmentally with a more independent lifestyle just two very short years away.
 At BMS we approach personal development from the simple philosophy that life is about more than just qualifications, specifications and taking examinations.
 Real life is about making difficult, complicated decisions and we aim to equip students with a set of skills that will help them become well-rounded individuals.

-To this end we run an Enrichment programme in Year 12 that includes guest speakers on topical subject matter as well as core information of an age related nature.
-Year 13 allows the flexibility to choose from a wide range of extra activities, with academic and recreational pursuits on offer with the programme offering everything from the EPQ qualification through to sailing and adventure!
+To this end we run an enrichment programme in Year 12 which includes guest speakers on topical subject matters as well as core information of an age-related nature.
+Year 13 allows the flexibility to choose from a wide range of extra activities, with academic and recreational pursuits on offer with the programme offering everything from the EPQ qualification through to musical pursuits and care in the community.

 Academic, sporting and social societies as well as our fully embedded outreach programme which incorporates our local, national and international charity initiatives and the CCF broaden the vast array of development opportunities and ensure that there is indeed something to cater for all tastes.